jiakuan/wise-persist/README.md

 }
 ```

-As shown in the code above, the first step is to add `WisePersistModule` in the module list when creating the Guice injector, and then get a `EntityManagerFactory` instance (it's singleton) from the Guice injector, and then get a `UserDao` instance from the Guice injector, now you are ready to go!
+As shown in the code above, the first step is to create `WisePersistModule` with persist unit name (or you could pass a custom entity manager factory) and put in the Guice module list when creating the Guice injector, and then get a `UserDao` instance from the Guice injector, now you are ready to go!

 With this simple tiny framework, we don't need to manually begin and close transactions again and again.